15 Times When Traveling the World Alone Really Sucks

 A few years ago, I flew to Istanbul, took the subway to Sultanahmet, and walked a mile with my luggage to a hostel.
 It was about 90 out, and by the time I got there I was looking pretty bedraggled.

 The kid behind the desk asked for my credit card.
 Then he asked for my phone number.
-I was in a trance of sleep deprivation, so I just rattled it off.
+I just rattled it off in a trance of sleep deprivation.

 He gave me a meaningful look and whispered, “Call you tonight, OK?”

 Oh for the love of god.